Edit

 Some entities are required in more than one template.
 For example, you must have payment terms in both the Accounts Payable and Accounts Receivable templates.
 However, you might require only the Accounts Receivable template.
 We added the entity to both templates for situations where you require only one of them.

 A data project can include only one instance of an entity.
-If you add a template, and the template contains an entity that already exists in a data project, the entity in that template replaces the entity that is currently in the project.
+If you add a template, and the template contains an entity that already exists in a data project, the entity in that template replaces the entity that's currently in the project.

 You can use this capability to override the default templates without changing them.
-For example, the worker field hasn't been mapped in your data project, but you have your own template that adds workers.
+For example, the worker field isn't mapped in your data project, but you have your own template that adds workers.
 In this case, you can build a template that includes the entities that have the worker field.
 In that template, you can map the worker field.
-Any entities in the data project that don't have the field mapped will then be replaced.
+Any entities in the data project that don't have the field mapped are then replaced.

 Merged templates